French trade guns came in

 since good hardwoods were becoming scarce in Europe.
 To be

-more correct, this gun should be stocked in plain maple but walnut is
+more correct, this gun should be stocked in plain beech or maple but walnut is

 available as well.
 Available with a 41" oct-round barrel in 24 or 20 gauge.